nakoo/images/README.md

 # image datas

-This source is used for buildign my blog.
+This source is used for building my blog.
 All rights reversed.